stlink-org/stlink/flashloaders/cleanroom.md

 Before every copy, read a word from FLASH_CR, set the lowest bit to 1 and write back.
 Copy one half word each time.

 How to wait for the write process: read a word from FLASH_SR, loop until the content is not 1.
-After that, check FLASH_SR, proceed if the content is not 4, otherwise exit.
+After that, check FLASH_SR, proceed if the content is 4, otherwise exit.

 Exit: after the copying process and before triggering the breakpoint, clear the lowest bit in FLASH_CR.